macro187/verbot/readme.md

         -   Create or move the `MAJOR-latest` branch, if appropriate

+        -   Create or move the `latest` branch, if appropriate

-        -   Increment to the next patch -master version, and commit
+        -   Increment to the next patch version, add the -master prerelease version component, and commit

 License